Get the old stories right

 https://www.ldshistoricalnarratives.com/2023/10/update-on-jonathan-hadley-and-sith.html

 1830.
-Joseph Smith denounced the "false reports" of Hadley's SITH narrative in the Preface to the 1830 Book of Mormon, explaining that "I translated, by the gift and power of God, and caused to be written, one hundred and sixteen pages, the which I took from the Book of Lehi."
-Nothing in the Preface suggests, implies, or even accommodates the claim that Joseph read words off a stone (or spectacles) in a hat.
+Joseph Smith denounced the "false reports," which presumably included Hadley's SITH narrative, in the Preface to the 1830 Book of Mormon, explaining that "I translated, by the gift and power of God, and caused to be written, one hundred and sixteen pages, the which I took from the Book of Lehi."
+Nothing in the Preface suggests, implies, or even accommodates Hadley's claim that Joseph read words off a stone (or spectacles) in a hat.
+Instead Joseph claimed he took the translation from the Book of Lehi; i.e., the engravings on the plates.

 1832.
 An article in the Boston Investigator 2 (August 10, 1832), reported on the missionary efforts of Orson Hyde and Samuel Smith (Joseph's younger brother).
 They had been called on a mission to the "eastern countries" in January 1832 (D&C 75:13).